knightsUCF/CarRacing/Log.md

 3. Sim City / Sim Esque simulation

+4. Space Game with the voxel space asset.
+(Eve meets League of Legends)

 The catch is that all of these games are made with voxel art, so we can complete these games within short time scales.